 For customers who have known the business – by any name – over the decades, that will sound like a familiar sentiment.
 For new customers of Candor Threads, they’ll quickly see the clear-cut difference.

-Candor Threads, formerly Shop4ties, is a family-owned custom apparel company that has been providing ties, scarves, shirts, and more for over 38 years.
-If you would like to learn more about the custom apparel our team can bring to you, contact us today!
+Candor Threads, formerly Shop4ties, is a custom apparel company that connects groups through wearables for over 38 years.
+If you would like to learn more about the custom apparel our team can create for you, contact us today!